Spratton

-Spratton is a village and civil parish in the English county of Northamptonshire.
-The local government authority is West Northamptonshire.
+Spratton is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
 Before changes in 2021 it was governed by Daventry District Council.
 At the time of the 2001 census, the parish's population was 1,099 people, increasing to 1,150 at the 2011 Census.
 Spratton is 7.1 miles north of Northampton, 6.5 miles from Long Buckby and 11.4 miles from Daventry.
 The village is situated on the A5199 road.

 The village's name means 'Pole farm/settlement', either made of poles or perhaps a place where they were made or acquired.

 Landmarks

 Parish Church

 The parish church of Spratton is dedicated to St Andrew and stands on Brixworth Road.
 It is over 900 years old and is a Grade I listed building.
 Parts of the west wall of the church date from the Norman period, along with one of the windows in the church tower and the south door.
 The ecclesiastical parish is part of the diocese of Peterborough.
 The church, built from ironstone, stands on high ground in the centre of the village and has a tower with a spire.
 The chancel is 29 feet long by 15 feet wide.
 The earliest church built on the site dated from 1120, but it has been altered and remodelled considerably over the centuries.
 The interior of the church was restored in 1847 by Sir George Gilbert Scott, and the north porch rebuilt.
 The spire was taken down nearly to the base in 1870 and rebuilt.
 In the chancel is a fine alabaster effigy of Sir John Swinford who fought alongside the Black Prince and John of Gaunt in the Hundred Years' War.
 He died in 1371.
 The great-great-grandmother of George Washington was baptised in the church in 1602.
 There is a plaque saying this in the church.